Not Business Advice ✍️

 Similar to how they were when I first started working at the company, when I was still pure and naive.

-On the other hand, my teammates were still playing the game:
+On the other hand, some of my teammates were still playing the game:

 "I ran an investigation for the new service that we want to deploy and scale on AWS and took into account the different parameters, especially given that cost is an important factor.
 I also started working on our migration to AuroraDB and started working on the implementation of blah blah blah blah..."